 Payments provide another example.
 During the pandemic, many of us have been forced to pay for things digitally.
 It can be difficult to change a habit, but once you do it can be sticky.

 Even with respect to the public sector, the digitization shift is picking up momentum.
 Many local government offices have fallen far behind the digitizing curve.
-But companies like Tyler Technologies, a software developer founded in the 1960s, have been helping government agencies move their systems to the cloud, digitizing processes like the issuing of parking tickets and even operating courts virtually.
+But companies like Tyler Technologies, a software developer founded in the 1960s, have been helping government agencies move their systems to the cloud, helping digitize processes like the issuing of parking tickets and even operating courts virtually.

 In health care, the adoption of telemedicine, or online patient-doctor visits, exploded in March, a trend that I think is going to endure.
 Patients have had access to these services for a long time, but the adoption rate had been low.
-As a result of COVID-19, regulators and health care providers relaxed their rules to allow more digitization.
+As a result of COVID-19, regulators and health care providers relaxed their rules to allow more digitalization.
 At the same time, patients and doctors, partly out of necessity, got more comfortable with remote appointments.

 Jason Gorevic, the CEO of telemedicine provider Teladoc Health, recently said, "What we thought would take years to happen happened in a matter of months.
 This isn't an inflection point.
 It's a shift in the demand curve."
 This shift is also important news for patients.
-Where you see this digitization happen, it's leading to better outcomes and lower costs.
+Where you see this digitalization happen, it's leading to better outcomes and lower costs.

 I try to look for companies whose products or services can make the world better, and a lot of the transformational change we are seeing today has that potential.
 I define growth more broadly than the traditional definition.
 I look for growth in three broad stages, depending on where a company is in its life cycle.

 The first group is what I would call early-stage growers.
 These tend to be innovators whose offerings have the potential to disrupt existing business models.
 They often have potentially large addressable markets and their products are early in the adoption curve.
 A recent example is Shopify, which provides small merchants with resources for payments, customer engagement, shipping and marketing.
 While Amazon’s focus is on the end consumer, Shopify’s is on the small business owner.
 Its services enable small businesses to run their stores and websites for hundreds of dollars a month and to access consumers globally.
-Lutke, the founder, is a product guy — he developed his software originally to sell snowboards.
+The founding CEO, Tobi Lutke, is a product guy — he developed his software originally to sell snowboards.
 He is on a mission to empower small merchants of the world.

 Another example in this category is the aforementioned Teladoc, which has seen demand for its offerings rise as patients and doctors have gotten more comfortable with remote appointments.